 Modular construction is an innovative approach to large-scale building projects that can significantly improve efficiencies, reduce construction time, and even cut overall costs.
-Not all modular buildings are created equally, however.
-The materials used play important roles in dictating key aspects of the build's overall scope, quality, strength, safety, durability and sustainability.
+Not all modular buildings are created equal, however.
+The materials used in modular building play important roles in dictating key aspects of the build's overall scope, quality, strength, safety, durability and sustainability.

-For the most part, modular buildings consist of the same materials as conventional construction projects.
+For the most part, the modular building materials are mostly the same materials as conventional construction projects.
 The composition of each modular unit's structural frame is where different elements have the most impact.
 Similar to other components, these are fabricated at an off-site facility.

 There are two primary modular building materials utilized to construct such frames: wood and steel.

 Back in the days of the very first modular buildings, wood was the modular construction material of choice, and nowadays, it overwhelmingly remains the most commonly used for these projects, due to its abundance and cheaper initial costs.
 Wood-framed modular buildings, however, have several notable limitations that might give a property developer pause and may even prove more costly in the long-term repairs.

 Wood often lacks the strength necessary to support large building projects, especially those of multiple stories.
 Due to this weakness, wood-framed buildings are typically no taller than a few stories—a considerable limitation for someone looking to build a hotel or apartment building, as examples.

 Wood is flammable and vulnerable to fire, which could severely damage the structural integrity of the building, requiring replacement, or even worse, leading to a total collapse.